ChrisChln/SocialMedia/README.md

 # Social Media Platform

-A social media platform inspired by Xiaohongshu, built with Vue.js and Node.js.
+A social media platform inspired by REDnote, built with Vue.js and Node.js.

 ## Features
 - User authentication